ianlokejj/DVFS_odroidn2/README.md

-# cs5272_project
+# Embedded Software Design Project
-An embedded software design project.
+An embedded software design project for my masters.

 ## Introduction
 The goal of this project is to build an FPS-Aware Governor that runs on userspace.
 The objective of